 Introduction

-Mako is a bioinformatics pipeline designed for the differential analysis of RNA modifications between two groups using Oxford Nanopore Technologies (ONT) RNA004 direct RNA sequencing data.
+Mako is a bioinformatics pipeline designed for the differential analysis of RNA modifications between two groups using Oxford Nanopore Technologies (ONT) direct RNA sequencing data (RNA002 or RNA004).
 It takes a samplesheet and POD5 files as input, performs basecalling and alignment, and then applies various statistical methods to identify differentially modified sites between experimental conditions.

 If you already have pre-basecalled data or m6Anet results, you can skip the basecalling step and directly analyze the modification data as well.